MihaelaCatan04/GravITy/README.md

 ![Gravity Project Logo](logo_final.png)
 ## Project Overview

 Gravity is an advanced Domain-Specific Language (DSL) for Physics simulations, designed to make complex physical modeling accessible and intuitive.
-The project leverages ANTLR for lexical analysis and parsing, and Processing (Java) for rich, interactive visualizations.
+The project leverages ANTLR for lexical analysis and parsing, Java for interpreting and Java Swing for rich, interactive visualizations.

 ## Team #2